 Set-up your environment to support feeling the best you can during this lousy detox phase.
 Read about ginger and have it on-hand.
 Have plenty of liquids in your home to keep you well-hydrated.
 Keep ice packs and heating pads nearby.
 If you like essential oils, have those nearby as well.
 Peppermint and lavender tend to be favorites for soothing migraine symptoms.
 Migarine Stick or MigraSoothe and topical lotions/balms like IcyHot and Biofreeze also may be helpful.
 The headache hat is an easy way to have a wearable icepack.
 Epsom salt baths can be very soothing as well as magnesium foot soaks.
 Think through a good self-care plan that will help you stay motivated.
 Engage a team of supporters whether it’s friends and family or social media.
 Mindset is very important so you may want to read inspirational stories and watch uplifting shows.
 You can do this but you might need some love, support, encouragement and pleasant distraction.

 Step 6: Make A Plan For The Future

 Important: The above information is based on reviews of medical literature, professional and personal experience.
 It is for educational purposes and is not a substitute for medical advice.
-Suggestions to “do your own research” should include your physicians as part of your research resources.
-This post contains affiliate links where if you make a qualifying purchase, we receive a portion of the profit at no expense to you.
+Please see your doctor before making any changes to your care.